 Security of a deployed WIDS/WIPS is required for management, control, and network functionality of the WIDS/WIPS components.
 The components that make up a WIDS/WIPS include the WIDS/WIPS sensor, WIDS/WIPS controller, workstation, as well as other supporting components.
-Communications between the WIDS/WIPS sensors and the WIDS/WIPS controller must use secure communication (e.g., SSHv2, IPsec, or TLS/HTTPS) and the communication between the WIDS/WIPS controller, workstation and other supporting components must also use secure communication (e.g., SSHv2, IPsec, or TLS/HTTPS).
+Communications between the WIDS/WIPS sensors and the WIDS/WIPS controller must use secure communication (e.g., SSHv2, IPsec, or TLS (1.2 or 1.3)/HTTPS) and the communication between the WIDS/WIPS controller, workstation and other supporting components must also use secure communication (e.g., or TLS (1.2 or 1.3)/HTTPS).
 All forms of unsecure management, control and sending data must be disabled for each WIDS/WIPS Component.

-As seen in Figure 17, a firewall must block all communications between the WIDS Access controller and WLAN controller.
-This firewall protects both the management network and the WIDS/WIPS controller, by monitoring and controlling all traffic to and from the WIDS/WIPS controller.
+As shown in Figure 16, a firewall must block all communications between the WIDS Access controller and WLAN controller.
+This firewall protects both the management network and the WIDS/WIPS controller by monitoring and controlling all traffic to and from the WIDS/WIPS controller.
 This firewall must filter all but the necessary protocols from reaching the WIDS/WIPS controller.
-This includes, but is not limited to, TLS, SSHv2, IPsec, NTP, DNS, DHCP, and system log.
+This includes, but is not limited to, TLS (1.2 or 1.3), SSHv2, IPsec, NTP, DNS, DHCP, and system log.
 In addition to the firewall, the WIDS/WIPS controller must be locked down to minimize the potential risk to the solution.
 First, there must be no capability to manage or control the WIDS/WIPS controller from the interfaces that are connected to the sensors.
 Second, there must not be any routing through the WIDS/WIPS controller between the sensors and the management network.
 Finally, the WIDS/WIPS controller must have a management interface used to control, manage and access management resources.

-Figure 17: WIDS Components
+Figure 16: WIDS Components

-Additionally, the firewall can be replaced with a firewall/Virtual Private Network (VPN) gateway to provide an additional level of security for users attempting to log into the system and to provide a method of connecting multiple WIDS/WIPS solutions together, as seen in Figure 18.
+As shown in Figure 17, the firewall can be replaced with a firewall/Virtual Private Network (VPN) gateway to provide an additional level of security for users attempting to log into the system and to provide a method of connecting multiple WIDS/WIPS solutions together.
 Connecting WIDS/WIPS solutions together using a VPN Gateway allows for the sharing of centralized resources, remote administration, and centralized monitoring of the WIDS/WIPS solution.
 This capability is considered optional to the WIDS/WIPS solution but will provide additional security for scaled WIDS/WIPS solutions.

-Figure 18: WIDS/WIPS Remote Systems
+Figure 17: WIDS/WIPS Remote Systems